2TomL/TL_Final/README.md

 💿 **Recordshop Showcase**
 Showcase for Doctor Vinyl.
 Retro visuals, vinyl vibes, and a streamlined frontend.
 [Live site](https://2toml.github.io/Recordshop_Showcase_frontend/) | [GitHub](https://github.com/2TomL/doctorvinyl-Final)
-This version exists with Java backend and a mysql db.
+This version also exists with a Java backend and MySQL database.

 🥪 **Sandwichbar**
 Minimalist website for a local sandwich bar.
 Focus on speed, readability, and mobile UX.